Hercules (Marvel Comics): "Heroes Reborn"

 In an alternate reality depicted in the 2021 "Heroes Reborn" miniseries, Hercules fought Power Princess, but was turned into a statue and kept outside her headquarters in the Statue of Liberty.
 In the present, a mysterious thunderstorm temporarily brings him back to life, but Power Princess subdues him and turns him back.

 Marvel Zombies

 A zombified version of Hercules appears in Marvel Zombies vs. The Army of Darkness.
 He and several zombies participate in an attack on Doctor Doom's castle to reach the humans inside.

 In the prequel Marvel Zombies: Dead Days, Hercules was one of several heroes who survived the zombie plague.
-However, he is later crushed to death by a zombified Hulk.
+However, he is later killed by a zombified Hulk.